 1. Lose weight by lifting heavy

 Lifting heavy requires increase energy expenditure.
 It is also a surefire way to increase muscle mass.
 More muscle = Increased metabolism = More fat loss.
-Try the 30-day monster plan.
+Check out any of our 30 FREE complete workout plans.

 2. Lose weight with high-intensity interval training

 High intensity interval training is another method many athletes use to peak growth hormone levels and to burn large amounts of energy in short to medium lengths of time.
 This is a good option for people who don’t have time for those long treadmill cardio sessions or prefer a more intense session.
-Check out the high-intensity Hurricane workouts for fat loss.
+Check out our collection of the 30 best HIIT workouts for weight loss.

 3. Lose weight by progressively work harder